-ISC will have a major role in the implementation aspects of the standard to ensure consistent interpretation of issues related to the implementation and enforcement of the Standard, and to encourage cost-effective approaches to compliance and enforcement.
+ISC will have a major role in the implementation aspects of the Standard to ensure consistent interpretation of issues related to the implementation and enforcement of the Standard, and to encourage cost-effective approaches to compliance and enforcement.

 FSANZ will undertake baseline qualitative research on businesses in the seafood sector to determine awareness, knowledge and behaviour in relation to safe food handling, current regulations, sources of information and staff training.
-Follow up research will be undertaken at least two years after the standards are implemented in all States and Territories.
+Follow up research will be undertaken at least two years after the Standards are implemented in all States and Territories.

 States and Territories will undertake routine surveillance of food for sale on the Australian market against the requirements of the Code as well as other specific surveillance activities.
+AQIS and FSANZ and the States and Territories will continue to work together to examine systems that can more reliably monitor the safety of imported foods.